oevkaya/GAIL-DS-project/README.md

 - Data Cleaning/Pre-processing
 - Data Summary stats and interpretations
+  - **Appropriateness of Stats Chosen:** Were the most relevant statistics reported for the data type (e.g., median for skewed data, mode for categorical)? either 0 or 1
+  - **Accuracy of Interpretation:**  Interpretation	Do the interpretations logically follow from the statistics? (e.g., not saying data is "normally distributed" based on wrong evidence) 0 or 1
+  - **Clarity of Interpretation:** Are the interpretations understandable, concise, and jargon-free?
+Either 0 or 1

 - **Data Viz Completeness**: If the requested data visualization is generated or not, it can take 1 (if they exists) or 0 (if not) otherwise.
 If this takes 0, nothing to compute indeed so this item is just the starting point so not included in the overall
 - Data Visualization Quality (each of them, for each run, is either 0 and 1 so in total out of 5)
   - **Aesthetic Mapping (Mapping Layer)**: Each data variable is unambiguously mapped to an appropriate aesthetic (e.g., a continuous variable to position, a categorical variable to color), and the mappings are clearly documented in a legend or caption.